Brad Raffensperger: 2024 election

 In early 2023, Georgia's state legislature denied a $25 million request by Raffensperger to implement the 2022 security update for Dominion Voting Systems machines before the 2024 elections, though the QR codes will be eliminated by 2026.
 According to POLITICO in June of 2023, Raffensperger insisted that the cybersecurity flaws identified in voting software were not significant and that no update was needed since the hackers would need physical access to the machines, over the objection of some cybersecurity experts who insist that a voter-verifiable print-out of the ballot and updating to the latest software are important steps that should have been taken for security reasons and to bolster confidence in the final tally.

 On July 29, 2024, Raffensberger added another way to cancel a voter's registration through an online portal, which groups like Fair Fight Action worried would be abused.
 On August 5, cybersecurity researcher Jason Parker disclosed a vulnerability in Georgia’s voter cancellation portal that allowed users to bypass the requirement for a driver’s license number, enabling the submission of voter registration cancellations with minimal, publicly available information.
 The discovery drew attention to weaknesses in the system and the importance of continued efforts to secure election infrastructure.

-After an administrative law judge disqualified Claudia De la Cruz and Cornel West from the ballot due to their electors not registering in their own name, Raffensperger overruled the judge on August 29, 2024 and put them on the ballot.
+After an administrative law judge disqualified Claudia De la Cruz and Cornel West from the ballot due to their electors not registering in their own name, Raffensperger overruled the judge on August 29, 2024, and put them on the ballot.
 It is the first time since 1946 with more than four candidates on the ballot.
 On September 12, 2024, a judge disqualified both West and De la Cruz from running for president in Georgia.
 On September 25, the Georgia Supreme Court unanimously confirmed the ruling keeping votes for De la Cruz and West from counting even though Raffensperger intended to keep both on the ballot saying there was not enough time to reprint the ballots.
 Republicans had been working to get West and De la Cruz on the ballot believing they would take votes away from Kamala Harris, while Democrats had been working to keep them off citing how their presence benefits Trump.

 2026 Georgia gubernatorial campaign

 On September 17, 2025, Raffensperger announced his candidacy for the Republican nomination for Governor of Georgia in the 2026 election.
+He finished third in the primary, behind Rick Jackson and Burt Jones.